SFTtech/openage/doc/nyan/api_reference/reference_resistance.md

 Note that you cannot use this resistance object directly and have to choose one of the specializations `FlatAttributeChangeDecrease` or `FlatAttributeChangeIncrease`.

 **type**
-Effects of type `Effect.ContinuousEffect.FlatAttributeChange` are matched to this resistance if they store the same `AttributeChangeType` object in their `type` member.
+Effects of type `effect.continuous.flat_attribute_change.FlatAttributeChange` are matched to this resistance if they store the same `AttributeChangeType` object in their `type` member.
 Otherwise, the effect will not be applied.

 **block_rate**
 The per-second attribute rate that is blocked by the resistor.
-The net change rate (applied rate) is calculated by subtracting the effector's `change_rate` from the resistor's `block_rate`.
+The net change rate (applied rate) is calculated by subtracting the resistor's `block_rate` from the effector's `change_rate`.

 ```math
 applied\_rate = change\_rate - block\_rate